cloudify-cosmo/docs.getcloudify.org/content/about/manager_architecture/components.md

 ## Ports and Entry Points

-Rather than specifying the ports in each component's overview, ports are specified here so that you can easily review network requirements.
+Rather than specifying the ports in each component's overview, ports are specified here so that you can easily review the network requirements.

 ### External Ports